 Any adverse reaction that results in death, is life-threatening, requires hospitalisation or prolongation of existing hospitalisation, results in persistent or significant disability or incapacity, or is a congenital anomaly or birth defect.
-The SARs are identified in the Danish Summary of Products Characteristics (SmPC) for dexamethasone and the Swedish SmPC for betamethasone.
+The SARs are identified in the Danish Summary of Products Characteristics (SmPC) for dexamethasone.